swaldman/mill-daemon/README.md

 * If you asked mill to generate a PID file (by overriding `runDaemonPidFile`), your subprocess will have `MILL_DAEMON_PID_FILE` in its environment.
-You can use this to, for example, set up a shutdown hook that will strive to delete the file when your process terminates.
+You can use this to, for example, set up a shutdown hook that will delete the PID file when your process terminates.

   _**Note**: If you are running daemons under_ systemd _, this is just a nice-to-have backstop._ systemd _will try to delete the PID file when your process terminates without your intervention._